CloudKlass/Azure-Admin/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. Click **edit properties**, in the **Settings** section, set **Usage location** to **United States** and click **save** to apply the change.

-    >**Note**: This is necessary in order to assign an Azure AD Premium P2 license to your user account later in this lab.
+    >**Note**: This is necessary in order to assign an Microsoft Entra ID Premium P2 license to your user account later in this lab.

 1. Navigate back to the **Users - All users** blade, and then click **+ New user**.